SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 ```

 Those rules can be edited, which may pose a security risk for customers consuming the default security group.
-This should be adressed as an pre-requirement [here](https://github.com/SovereignCloudStack/standards/issues/521).
+This should be adressed as a pre-requirement [here](https://github.com/SovereignCloudStack/standards/issues/521).

 ### Option 1: operator usage of network rbac